+- its type

-the tables group it belongs to, if any,
+- the tables group it belongs to, if any,

 - ➤ the following attributes of the table or sequence in the emaj_group_def table, if assigned: (see §4.2.2):

 - the priority level in the group,

 - the suffix that defines log schema

 - the optional tablespace name for the log table,

 - the optional tablespace name for the log table's index,

-- > the identity of its owner,
+- > its owner,

 - the tablespace it belongs to, if any

 - > the associated comment in the database.

-Both the schemas list and the tables and sequences list also contain the objects that are known in the emaj_group_def table but don't exist in the database.
-These objects are identified with a "!" icon in the "owner" column.
+The schemas list and the tables and sequences list also contain the objects that are known in the emaj_group_def table but don't exist in the database.
+These objects are identified with a "!" icon in the first column of each list.

-With a button, it is possible to either assign the table or the sequence to a new or already known tables group, or detach it from the tables group to which it is currently assigned.
+With buttons, it is possible to either assign the tables and sequences to new or already known tables groups, or detach them from the tables group to which they are currently assigned.

-Note that any change applied in the emaj_group_def table's content will only take effect when the concerned tables groups are either altered or dropped and re-created.
+Note that any change applied in the emaj_group_def table's content will only be effective when the concerned tables groups are altered or dropped and re-created.

-6.2.4 Tables group details
+6.3.6 Tables group details

 From the tables groups list page, it is possible to get more information about a particular tables group by clicking on its name or on its " Detail " button.
+This page is also accessible with the "Properties" icon of the groups bar and through the left browsing tree.

-Figure 4 - Details of a tables group
+Figure 8 - Details of a tables group

 A first line repeats information already displayed on the groups list (number of tables and sequences, type, state and number of marks).
-It also shows the disk space used by its log tables and a set of button to perform the possible actions its state allows.
+It also shows the disk space used by its log tables.

-This line is followed by the group's comment if any has been stored for this group.
+This line is followed by the group's comment, if any has been recorded for this group.